 According to a 2015 consumer survey–68% of Americans have reported taking a supplement and over 50% of Americans report being regular supplement users!

-Just as they do for us, supplements can provide the added nutrients, vitamins and antioxidants that may not be found in our pet’s diet, includingcommercial dog and cat food.
-You may take a daily multivitamin, probiotics, or a fish oil pill for your health; you may even fertilize your plants and lawn – why shouldn’t your pet also get the benefits of an added nutritional boost that they need?
+Just as they do for us, supplements can provide the added nutrients, vitamins and antioxidants that may not be found in our pet’s diet, including commercial dog and cat food.
+You may take a daily multivitamin, probiotics, or a fish oil pill for your health.
+Why shouldn’t your pet also get the benefits of an added nutritional boost that they need?